masinter/pdf-data-cg-charter/CHARTER.md

 ### Test Suites and Other Software

 Test suites and example implementations of parts of the standard should be produced within the scope of the project.
-[PDFData](https://github.com/Aiybe/PDFData) currently serves as this purpose, providing an implementation of data storage in PDF, accessible as a library, from the command line, or through a web service, as well as a number of example datasets and documents for testing.
+[PDFData](https://github.com/Aiybe/PDFData) currently serves as this purpose, providing an implementation of data storage in PDF (accessible as a library, from the command line, or through a web service), as well as a number of example datasets and documents for testing.

-examples
-a test suite

-{TBD: If there are no plans to create a test suite or other software, please state that and remove the following paragraph.
-If Github is not being used, then indicate where the license information is.
-If GitHub is being used link to your LICENSE.md file in the next paragraph.}

 The group MAY produce test suites to support the Specifications.
 Please see the GitHub LICENSE file for test suite contribution licensing information.